richlamdev/ansible-desktop-ubuntu/README.md

 ## Instructions

-*This assumes a new/fresh installation and the execution of this playbook is is the target machine (localhost).
-Of course, this playbook can be executed from a remote server, if preferred.
-This also assume the user indicated below by <username> is the has sudo privilege.*
+*This assumes a new/fresh installation and the execution of this playbook is on the target machine (localhost).
+Of course, this playbook can be executed to a remote host, if needed.
+This also assumes the user indicated below by \<username\> belongs to the sudo group.*

 1. Install required software for this playbook.\
-`sudo apt update && sudo apt install git openssh-server -y`
+`sudo apt update && sudo apt install ansible git openssh-server -y`

 2. Clone ansible-desktop-ubuntu repo.\
 `git clone https://github.com/richlamdev/ansible-desktop-ubuntu.git`